nishbo/reporting_pool/README.md

 Enabling `track_failures` allows native tracking of failed function runs.
 For other arguments, see help(ReportingPool).

+For many people, a [tqdm tracking of parallel processes](https://leimao.github.io/blog/Python-tqdm-Multiprocessing/) would be a simpler solution.
+The Reporting Pool is useful when each process prints a lot of information that cannot be suppressed, so a high-frequency reporting is useful, and can raise exceptions for unpredictable reasons breaking program flow.

 Suggestions and contributions are welcome.

 ## Getting Started